safely-project/anchor/docs/src/tutorials/tutorial-3.md

 ## Signer Seeds

 Often it's useful for a program to sign instructions.
 For example, if a program controls a token account and wants to send tokens to another account, it must sign.
-In Solana, this is done by specifying "signer seeds" on CPI.
+In Safecoin, this is done by specifying "signer seeds" on CPI.
 To do this using the example above, simply change `CpiContext::new(cpi_accounts, cpi_program)` to `CpiContext::new_with_signer(cpi_accounts, cpi_program, signer_seeds)`.

-For more background on signing with program derived addresses, see the official Solana [documentation](https://docs.solana.com/developing/programming-model/calling-between-programs#program-signed-accounts).
+For more background on signing with program derived addresses, see the official Safecoin [documentation](https://docs.solana.com/developing/programming-model/calling-between-programs#program-signed-accounts).

 ## Return values

-Solana currently has no way to return values from CPI, alas.
+Safecoin currently has no way to return values from CPI, alas.
 However, you can approximate this by having the callee write return values to an account and the caller read that account to retrieve the return value.
 In future work, Anchor should do this transparently.